 top of page

-DAILY MEDITATION
+DAILY ONLINE MEDITATION

-This is an easy and informal way to experience the power of meditating with others.
-We'd love to see you.
+This is an easy and informal way to deepen your practice and to experience the power of meditating with others who are also practicing at home, often several time zones away.

-Click here to join the meditation session.
+Click here to join the dojo.

 ONLINE ETIQUETTE & NOTES